 The Rave in the Redwoods is a really solid zombie map which should be a blast for those that enjoy the modern Infinity Ward take on the series.
 There's a ton to do within it whether you just want to take on the undead or work through a complex story there.
 The multiplayer was a complete mix here having two really fantastic maps with two completely awful ones that are not at all something that players will look forward to in rotation.
 Leaving out the awful Dominion and Neon, players will certainly enjoy the look and gameplay of Noir or Renaissance.
 Infinite Warfare's Sabotage wasn't the best way to kick off the season for Call of Duty DLC giving two terrible maps with two great ones and an amazing addition to zombies.

-Review Done on Call of Duty: Infinite Warfare Sabotage for Xbox One
+Call of Duty: Infinite Warfare Sabotage Review on Xbox One